camwebb/inat-up/README.md

 be used for research collections, or just multiple personal observations.

-**Please note**: After conferring with the management of iNat about the appropriateness of batch uploading research collection/specimen data as iNat observations (in Nov 2017), I suggest the following
+**Please note**: After conferring (in Nov 2017) with the management of iNat about the appropriateness of batch uploading research collection/specimen data into iNat observations, I suggest the following guidelines:
-guidelines:

  * Observations should only be uploaded to an account with an _active_ owner, someone who will respond to comments, be a community